sithusharma/semantic-search/README.md

 ---

 ## 🔒 Company Disclaimer
 This project was part of proprietary development for a corporate client, and only the **preprocessing notebook** is visible in this repository.
-The **full project (frontend, API gateway, and Flask processing backend)** remains private due to **intellectual property restrictions**.
+The **full project (frontend, API gateway, and Flask processing backend)** remains private due to **property restrictions**.

----

-## 📂 Repository Structure